GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 }
 ```

-## Fetching data from multiple APIs
+## Fetching data from multiple URLs

-We can send multiple HTTP requests to different URLs, whether asynchronously (i.e. in parallel) or synchronously (one after the other), fetching data from them all at the same time.
+We can send HTTP requests to multiple URLs, fetching data from all of them at the same time.

 Every one of the HTTP request fields explored above has a corresponding "multiple" field: